WeAllJS/wheelie-slack-app/README.md

 #### Interactive Messages

-Next, go to Interactive Messages and set `https://<appname>.herokuapp.com/button` as the Request URL.
+Next, go to Interactivity & Shortcuts and set `https://<appname>.herokuapp.com/button` as the Request URL.

 #### Slack Commands